Democratic Youth Federation of India: Affiliations

 The DYFI affiliate in Jammu and Kashmir is called Jammu & Kashmir Democratic Youth Federation.
 In Tripura there is a separate body, affiliated to DYFI, called Tribal Youth Federation.

 History

 The organisation was formed on 3 November 1980 from its inaugural conference held at Saheed Kartar Singh Saraba Village, Ludhiana, Punjab from 31 October to 3 November.

 On 25 November 1994, five members of DYFI were killed after being shot by state police force during a protest against the commercialisation of higher education at Kuthuparamba in Kannur district, Kerala, while one was paralysed.

 Publications

-At the national level, DYFI publishes the magazine Naujawan Drishti (Youth Stream).
-On the state level there are various publications, such as Jubashakti in West Bengal, Yuvadhara in Kerala, and Yuvasangharsh in Maharashtra.'Izhaingar Muzhakkam' in Tamil Nadu.
+At the national level, DYFI publishes the magazine Naujawan Drishti (Youth Vision).
+On the state level there are various publications, such as Jubashakti (Youth Power) in West Bengal, Yuvadhara (Youth Stream) in Kerala, Izhaingar Muzhakkam in Tamil Nadu, and Yuvasangharsh (Youth Struggle) in Maharashtra.